forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 # Lab 5: Best Practices
 ## How to create successful testing scripts.

+Story Testing Scripts Scoped Application is powerful tool to help developers create test scripts for stories.
+Using well defined requirements to assure the team for testing.
+This application is easy to use and it is very descriptive of its functionality.
+Here are some best practices for one should follow in designing the Story Testing Scripts Scoped Application:

+1. Define involved users and roles of the story
+    * Check the stories that are present in the story and understand what they do.
+    * Understand what users are involed in the story and if they are relavant to it.

+2. Create a Test Script
+    * Using the Description of the story...

+3. Create Scenario for the story
+    * With the defined task we create a Scenario with users that are relavant to the story.

+4. Create M2M Test Script Scenarios
+    * Verify that the users and the information about their task is useful for testing.

+5. Create Test Steps
+    * Using Story and users involved define steps that need to be taken to verify the resolved story.
+    * After Creating Test Steps take these steps to see if the story was actually resolved.

 # Lab 6: Extra Credit

 ## How to publish my scoped application to an update set